Vincent Chu Tinkerer | Leader | Innovator

 3D Graphics / OpenGL

-Computer graphics was the first upper division computer science course I took in my second year at SFU.
-I enjoyed the class - all the linear algebra math could finally be put into good use, and we got to use the "new" 1.8 GHz machines that were cutting edge at the time.
+Computer graphics was the first upper-division computer science course I took in my second year at SFU.
+I enjoyed the class - all the linear algebra math could finally be put to good use, and we got to use the "new" 1.8 GHz machines that were cutting edge at the time.
 The results?
 Very visually pleasing projects!
 This laid the foundation for becoming a software engineer in the gaming industry after graduation.

 Notably, 3D Room Scene was showcased in SFU computing science Employer's Open House 2003, and 3D-Tetris Screen Saver was showcased in 2005.